andressoop/global-reports/README.md

 > Freedom House ([source](https://freedomhouse.org/report/freedom-net))

+- 2022 Freedom on the Net – Countering an authoritarian overhaul of the internet ([web](https://freedomhouse.org/report/freedom-net/2022/countering-authoritarian-overhaul-internet))
 - 2021 Freedom on the Net – The global drive to control big tech ([web](https://freedomhouse.org/report/freedom-net/2021/global-drive-control-big-tech))
 - 2020 Freedom on the Net – The pandemic's digital shadow ([web](https://freedomhouse.org/report/freedom-net/2020/pandemics-digital-shadow))
 - 2019 Freedom on the Net – The crisis of social media ([web](https://freedomhouse.org/report/freedom-net/2019/crisis-social-media))